 4. Which legislation regulate EU foreign citizens' special status that needs to be included in the employment contract?

-- a) Foreign citizen Law

 - b) Insurance Law

 - c) none they are equal with domestic employees

 - d) National minorities Law

 5. Decision on the annual quota of foreign citizen employment permit establish annual quota for seasonal work in: